Yesarib/nodejs-project-structer/README.md

 ## Description

-This project provides a structured template for building Node.js applications.
-It is designed to help developers organize their project codebase effectively by following a modular architecture.
+This project provides a structured template for building scalable Node.js applications.
+It follows a modular architecture, promoting code reusability and maintainability.
+Developers can choose from various templates, each designed for different architectural patterns such as DDD, Event-Driven, and Microservices.

 ## Installation